Not your bitch: Campaign against 'sexist' dictionaries moves to Italy

-MILAN (Thomson Reuters Foundation) - Public figures from writers to lawmakers launched a campaign on Friday to change a leading Italian dictionary’s “sexist” definition of a woman, which currently includes 30 different words for a sex worker.
+MILAN (Thomson Reuters Foundation) - Public figures from writers to lawmakers have launched a campaign ahead of International Women’s Day to change a leading Italian dictionary’s “sexist” definition of a woman, which currently includes 30 different words for a sex worker.

 About 100 high-profile Italians signed a letter demanding changes to the Treccani online dictionary after a similar campaign forced the Oxford English dictionary to alter its definition last year.